Derek-Emsbach/pinteresting-group-project/README.md

 # Pinspired

-Check out a live version of Pinterest here:
+Check out a live version of Pinspired here:
-[Pinterest Clone Live][Render]
+[Pinspired Live][Render]

 [Render]: https://pinteresting-project.onrender.com/

-Pinterest is a clone of the website PinterestApp, application where uis a visual discovery engine for finding ideas like recipes, home and style inspiration, and more.
+Pinspired is a clone of the website Pinterest where you use a visual discovery engine for finding ideas like recipes, home and style inspiration, and more.

+## Stack:
-The backend of Pinterest is built on python with a PostgreSQL database.
-Frontend rendering is handled with React.
+The backend of Pinspired is built on Python and Flask with a PostgreSQL database.
+Frontend rendering is handled with React and Redux.

 ## Features & Implementation